dooji2/chinese-ime/README.md

 **Chinese IME** is a Minecraft mod that helps you input Chinese characters using Pinyin, with additional support for **Jyutping** input for Cantonese speakers.
 It supports both **Simplified** and **Traditional** Chinese characters, making it easier for players who use Chinese to communicate in-game.

 **Requires Fabric API.
-Also compatible with NeoForge, using Sintrya Connector, requires Forgified Fabric API.**
+Also compatible with Forge and NeoForge, using [Sinytra Connector](https://modrinth.com/mod/connector), requires [Forgified Fabric API](https://modrinth.com/mod/forgified-fabric-api).**

 ![Preview - Chinese Simplfiied](https://cdn.modrinth.com/data/hilng8VR/images/b04460a9516b7df0443f202c2bb7d398feee55cb.png)